-Lecturing is one of our core teaching activities, but at its core it places an assumption that it will work equally for all students.
-Inclusive lecturing is about trying to achieve this and in the article below, we set out some simple steps which make your lectures accessible to all.
+Lecturing is one of our core teaching activities, but this comes with an assumption that it will work equally well for all students.
+Inclusive lecturing is about trying to achieve this and in the article below, we set out some simple steps which can make your lectures accessible to all.

 Lecturing to take into account the widest possible range of student needs is likely to result in better learning.
 Doing this may involve doing things which many lecturers do not perceive as being part of the usual lecturing process.
 Not all of the suggestions below may be necessary all the time because what is recommended may not be needed for all students in a particular cohort, and/or after doing what is recommended at least once, students may understand and not need reminders.
 Of course, in other cases these reminders or repetitions may be helpful because they take into account the uneven process of learning.

 Best Practice Tips

 When preparing for a lecture follow these 7 easy steps: